-The proposed interconnection will require a new substation with two new line terminals on the existing 230kV line.
+The proposed interconnection will share the line terminal interconnection(s) at the substation built for built on the existing 230kV line.
 The actual station layout and detailed equipment requirements will be determined in the Facility Study should the interconnection customer choose to move to that study phase of the interconnection process.